aileot/nvim-laurel/doc/laurel.md

   first pattern in string cannot be any of the keys used in `?extra-opts`.
 - `?extra-opts`: (bare-sequence) Additional option:
   - `<buffer>`: Create autocmd to current buffer by itself.
+  - `buffer`: (number?)
+Create command in the buffer of the next value.
+Without 0 or no following number, create autocmd to current buffer by itself.
 - `callback`: (string|function) Set either callback function or Ex command.
 A callback is interpreted as Lua function by default.
 To set Ex command, you have three options: